RoazG/Artificial-Intelligence-Development-Final-Project/README.md

 Where does your data come from?
 Do you collect it yourself or do you use data collected by someone else?

 The dataset will consist of publicly available financial news datasets.
 Possible sources include open datasets from Kaggle and publicly available financial headline collections.
+This project uses a pre-trained transformer model called FinBERT, which is specifically trained on financial text for sentiment classification.
 If you need to use links, here's an example:
 [https://www.kaggle.com](https://www.kaggle.com)